 - If you look at the world and you see hunger and disease and injustice . . . and it really bothers you, pray that God will bring healing to the world and then get involved in an organization that allows you to become the hands and feet of Christ.

-- And if that just doesn’t seem to be working, and your prayer doesn’t seem to be answered, you just keep banging on the door.
-You keep knocking, and asking and seeking.
+And if that just doesn’t seem to be working, and your prayer doesn’t seem to be answered, you just keep banging on the door.
+You keep knocking, asking and seeking.
 And you keep doing this until you clearly hear God’s answer.

 That’s what Jesus is saying.
 No matter how annoying you are, God loves you and he always answers prayer; sometimes yes, sometimes no, sometimes later, sometimes it’s not the answer you want to hear but he listens and He provides the things that we really need.